Website icon Xpert.Digital

 Impact on price stability

-Purchases and sales of commodities through ETFs can significantly affect the price of those commodities.
+Purchases and sales of commodities by ETFs can significantly influence the price of these commodities.

-Some market participants believe the growing popularity of exchange-traded funds (ETFs) may have contributed to the rise in stock prices in some emerging markets, warning that the leverage embedded in ETFs could pose risks to financial stability if stock prices rise above should decrease over a longer period of time.
+Some market participants believe that the growing popularity of exchange-traded funds (ETFs) may have contributed to the rise in share prices in some emerging markets, and warn that the leverage embedded in ETFs could pose risks to financial stability if share prices were to fall for an extended period.

-Some critics claim that exchange-traded funds can and have been used to manipulate market prices, for example in connection with short selling that contributed to the 2007-2009 U.S. bear market.
+Some critics claim that exchange-traded funds can be used, and have been used, to manipulate market prices, for example in connection with short selling, which contributed to the bear market in the US from 2007-2009.

 ETF costs

-- Costs summarized in the total expense ratio (TER), such as management fees, index fees and other costs, e.g. B. for brochures.
+• Costs that are summarized in the total expense ratio (TER), such as management fees, index fees and other costs, e.g. for prospectuses.

-As is usual with investment funds, these costs are taken from the special fund.
-However, the usual fees for stock market trading (order commission, brokerage commission, settlement fees, bid-ask spread) are paid directly by the investor.
+These costs are deducted from the fund's assets, as is standard practice with investment funds.
+However, the usual fees for stock market trading (order commission, brokerage fees, settlement charges, bid-ask spread) are paid directly by the investor.

 Annual management costs are typically less than 1%.

-ETFs that pursue a passive investment strategy may incur lower transaction costs and eliminate the costs of active fund management.
+ETFs that follow a passive investment strategy may incur lower transaction costs, and the costs of active fund management are eliminated.

-Since ETFs are not purchased through the investment company, there is no issue charge that often has to be paid.
+Since ETFs are not purchased through the investment company, the issuance fee that is often payable is eliminated.

 More PDF libraries